6:30PM – CLOSED SESSION

 Commission chairs or members so designated will be invited to update the Board and Owners on business and activities.

-Attached to the report for Board review, is the most recent report from the Home Improvement Commission.
+Attached to the report for Board review are the most recent reports from the Home Improvement Commission and Social Commission.

 The meeting chair may give a report on current Association business and activities of interest.